kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 Having described model centric and data centric, I will give an example that unifies both themes and go hand in hand.

 Until, 1999 MLPs where the way to go about training models for image classification tasks.
 Until, Yann Lecunn came up with CNN’s.
 It improved the accuracy of MNIST by a few %.
 MLP’s could do fine with a simple dataset with MNIST.
-CNN’s had encoded a prior that features that existed in an image could be anywhere in the image and not any specific location, a property called translation invariance.Earlier MLP’s required every possible location of feature requiring it to be trained on a lot more data.</p>
+CNN’s had encoded a prior that features that existed in an image could be anywhere in the image and not any specific location, a property called translation invariance.
+Earlier MLP’s required every possible location of feature requiring it to be trained on a lot more data.</p>

+<p>So to summarize if you have a lot of data, compute and have short-term targets use data centric ML.
+Else use model-centric or a combination of
+both. </

 <center>
 <img src="{{site.baseurl}}/assets/translation_invariance.png">